-Students who are home schooled and are 16 or older follow the Enrollment Requirements and Steps for Credit or Continuing Education Students of this Policy and Procedures.
+Students who are home schooled and are 16 or older follow the Enrollment Process of this Policy and Procedures.
 Home schooled students under the age of 16 must follow the Special Admission procedures for Gifted and Talented students unless enrolling in a Continuing Education Home School Enrichment course designed for specific age groups.

-F. Students Without a High School Diploma
+F. Students without a High School Diploma